jackyko1991/vnet-tensorflow/README.md

 ## Tensorflow implementation of V-Net
 This is a Tensorflow implementation of the [V-Net](https://arxiv.org/abs/1606.04797) architecture used for 3D medical imaging segmentation.
 This code adopts the tensorflow graph from https://github.com/MiguelMonteiro/VNet-Tensorflow.
 The repository covers training, evaluation and prediction modules for the (multimodal) 3D medical image segmentation in multiple classes.

-### Visual Represetation of Network
+### Visual Representation of Network
 Here is an example graph of network this code implements.
 Channel depth may change owning to change in modality number and class number.
 ![VNetDiagram](VNetDiagram.png)

 ### Features
-- 3D data processing ready
+- 2D and 3D data processing ready
-- Augumented patching technique, requires less image input for training
+- Augmented patching technique, requires less image input for training
 - Multichannel input and multiclass output
 - Generic image reader with SimpleITK support (Currently only support .nii/.nii.gz format for convenience, easy to expand to DICOM, tiff and jpg format)
 - Medical image pre-post processing with SimpleITK filters